Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

-We give a more algebro-geometric description of the canonical contact structures.
+The \dfn{canonical contact structure} $\xi_{can}$ on $Y$ is the one obtained by Legendrian surgery on a consistent diagram, which is well-defined up to isomorphism.
+There is also an algebro–geometric description of $\xi_{can}$.
 The surgery diagram in Figure~\ref{fig:plumbing} also describes a $4$-manifold $X$ with a negative definite intersection form, provided that $e_0 <-2$ or $e_0=-2$ and $Y$ is an $L$-space.
-Therefore, the boundary of $X$ is the link of a normal surface singularity \cite{Grauert1962}, {\em cf} \cite[Page~333]{Neumann1981} or \cite[Page~111]{Nemethi2013}, and as such the link $Y(e_0;r_{1},r_{2},r_{3})$ carries a canonical contact structure, known as the {\it Milnor fillable} contact structure, which is uniquely determined up to isotopy (and orientation) \cite{CaubelNemethiPopescu-Pampu2006}.
-Moreover, the Milnor fillable contact structure coincides with the canonical contact structure $\xi_{can}$ on $Y$, the one obtained by Legendrian surgery on a consistent diagram \cite[Theorem~8.1]{BhupalOzbagci11}.
+Therefore, the boundary of $X$ is the link of a normal surface singularity \cite{Grauert1962}, {\em cf} \cite[Page~333]{Neumann1981} or \cite[Page~111]{Nemethi2013}, and as such the link $Y(e_0;r_{1},r_{2},r_{3})$ carries a canonical contact structure, known as the {\it Milnor fillable} contact structure, which is uniquely determined up to isomorphism \cite{CaubelNemethiPopescu-Pampu2006}.
+Moreover, according to \cite[Theorem~8.1]{BhupalOzbagci11}, the Milnor fillable contact structure on $Y$ coincides with the canonical contact structure $\xi_{can}$.

 Suppose that the small Seifert fibered space $Y=Y(e_0;r_{1},r_{2},r_{3})$ is the oriented link of a normal surface singularity.
-Then $(Y, \xi_{can})$ admits a symplectic rational homology ball filling if and only if the minimal good resolution graph of the singularity (a negative definite star-shaped tree with three legs) belongs to one of the ten infinite families shown in \cite[Figure 1]{BhupalStipsicz11} (see also \cite{SSW08, ParkShinStipsicz13}).
-For the convenience of the reader, we depicted these infinite families of plumbing graphs in Figures~\ref{fig:plumbing1} and~\ref{fig:plumbing2} below.
-Here, we denote the set of small Seifert fibered spaces described by these families by $\mathcal{QHB}$.
+Then, according to \cite[Theorem 1.4]{BhupalStipsicz11}, $(Y, \xi_{can})$ admits a symplectic rational homology ball filling if and only if the minimal good resolution graph (a negative definite star-shaped tree with three legs) of the singularity belongs to one of the ten infinite families shown in \cite[Figure 1]{BhupalStipsicz11} (see also \cite{SSW08, ParkShinStipsicz13}).
+For the convenience of the reader, we have reproduced these infinite families of plumbing graphs in Figures~\ref{fig:plumbing1} and~\ref{fig:plumbing2} below.
+Here, we denote by $\mathcal{QHB}$ the set of small Seifert fibered spaces described by these families.

 Our first two main results are as follows.